 top of page

-Spacious living room with beige sofas, cane‑back armchairs, wood coffee tables, patterned rug, staircase, and dining area
+Spacious living room with beige sofas, cane armchairs, wooden tables, patterned rug and adjoining dining area

 Nayak's Residence